i-eba/BudgetTracker/README.md

 ## Acknowledgements

-- This app was created as Android learning project
+- This app was created for Android programmning learning project
 - Icons are from Google's Material Design icon set